zopefoundation/zope.testing/README.txt

 testrunner.py
 --------------

-The test runner.
+The test runner module.
+This is typically wrapped by a test.py script that sets up options to run a particular set of tests.

 For overview of usage, see testrunner.txt.

 tests.py
 ---------